A Focused Vision

 Through our mission, we work daily to achieve a cultural intervention that will bring back into our modern lives a necessary and healthy relationship between our human communities and the natural world.

-Over the past several years we have experienced exciting growth for Primitive Pursuits.
-As we celebrate our local achievements and over a decade and a half of local nature connection and community building, we are sowing the seeds to build our organization’s reach beyond the confines of Tompkins County.
+Over the past several years we have experienced some exciting milestones in our vision of service to our community.
+As we celebrate our local achievements and two decades of local nature connection and community building, we are sowing seeds to build our organization’s reach beyond Tompkins County and to expand nature access opportunities to more families in need.

-Providing more opportunities for people to get outside exploring nature and learning the skills that have served our ancestors since the dawn of time is core to our mission.
+Providing more opportunities for people to get outside exploring nature and learning the skills of sustenance and thriving that have served our ancestors since the dawn of time is core to our mission.

-In 2013 we hit a milestone for expanding that mission to our youngest citizens with the founding of the Ithaca Forest Preschool and Forest Playgroup Programs.
+In 2013 we hit a milestone for expanding that mission to our youngest community members with the founding of the Ithaca Forest Preschool, one of the first Forest Preschools in the country!

-Seeing the great need to have more naturalists on the ground and more nature enthusiasts in children’s lives as role models, we created our Wilderness Skills Intensive and Wilderness Skills Instructor Certification programs and began offering our adult workshop series for the more casual enthusiast.
+Seeing a need to have more naturalists on the ground and more nature enthusiasts in children’s lives as role models, we also created adult Wilderness Skills Intensives and Certification programs for both professionals and neighborhood naturalists alike.

 If you are interested in joining us as a volunteer, sponsor, donor or simply an advocate out in the world, we welcome your involvement and look forward to connecting.

-As ever, we look forward to seeing you in the woods.
+And we hope to see you in the woods!